alex-24/DOTSCREEN_Android_Test/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was made as part of an Android Coding test.
+This project was made as part of an Android Technical test.

 The app is a timed Tic Tac Toes game between two human players using the same device.
 Until time runs out they can play as many sets as they want.
 At the end a popup displays the overall game result.